--Hemodialysis can be accomplished by self-administration in your home, or by travelling regularly to a dialysis unit (center-based hemodialysis).
+-Hemodialysis can be accomplished by self-administration in your home, or by traveling regularly to a dialysis unit (center-based hemodialysis).